kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

                 return None

 The inline comments are already self-explanatory.
-You can find many more example of both evented and traditional signatures in our `community repository`_.
+You can find many more examples of both evented and traditional signatures in our `community repository`_.

 .. _`community repository`:https://github.com/kevoreilly/community

 Matches
 =======

-Starting from version 1.2, signatures are able to log exactly what triggered the signature.
+Starting from version 1.2, signatures can log exactly what triggered the signature.
 This allows users to better understand why this signature is present in the log, and to be able to better focus malware analysis.

-Two helpers have been included in order to specify matching data.
+Two helpers have been included to specify matching data.

 .. function:: Signature.add_match(process, type, match)